 Will there be a snack bar open at the competition?

 Some venues provide a concession stand.
 If concessions are not provided someone at the facility will be able to tell you the nearest place to find food/snacks.
 Water is usually allowed inside the facility.
+Whenever available, venue food policies can be found by clicking your city’s Regional Schedule.

 What does it mean to go up for title?
 How is it judged?

-A Select level soloist may enter as many as four regional solo routines for a regional “Elite 8” title.
-A Classic or Nova level soloist may enter as many as four regional solo routines for a regional “Emerging Artist” title.
+A Select level soloist may enter as many as three regional solo routines for a regional “Elite 8” title.
+A Classic or Nova level soloist may enter as many as three regional solo routines for a regional “Emerging Artist” title.
 “Elite 8” & “Emerging Artist” routines scores are separate and not related to their adjudication score.
 The score is based on the performer’s overall performance ability, personality and entertainment skills in addition to technique.
 Simply choose the routine(s) you wish to enter for the StarQuest regional title by selecting it in online registration.

 How do we register in advance?